SergeyShk/ruTS/README.en.md

 Library allows working with a number of  preprocessed datasets:

 *   sov_chrest_lit - soviet reading-books for literature classes
+*   stalin_works - the collected works of Stalin

 One can work solely with texts (without title info) or texts with metadata.
 There is also an opportunity to filter texts on different criteria.